The ONA Foundation

 Doesn’t matter what happened.
 Whose fault is it?

-We live in an age of universal victimhood.
+You live in an age of universal victimhood.
 Nothing is my fault, I’m told.
 I am the result of imperfect genes, bad parenting, economic deprivation, greedy corporations, inconsiderate partners, selfish children, dishonest government, and an uncaring universe.
-And, not only is it not my fault, it is somebody else’s fault…and they’re gonna pay! —As soon as the case comes to trial, and I’m awarded that huge settlement, except my lawyer will get most of that and then, when I’ve spent all I did get, I’ll be poor again and it will be my lawyer’s fault, the bastard!.
+Not only is it not my fault, it is somebody else’s fault…and they’re gonna pay! —As soon as the case comes to trial, and I’m awarded that huge settlement, except my lawyer will get most of that and then, when I’ve spent all I did get, I’ll be poor again and it will be my lawyer’s fault, the bastard!.

 Throughout history, people have had different notions as to who was to blame.